-"Receiving and informing" is understood as retrieving local hazard information into the vehicle and informing the driver about them in due time before reaching the event location.
+"Receiving and informing" is understood as retrieving local hazard data into the vehicle and informing the driver about them in due time before reaching the event location.

-"Sending" understood as sharing local hazard information gathered by the vehicle within the DFRS cloud ecosystem or direct network.
+"Sending" is understood as sharing local hazard data that is gathered by the vehicle within the DFRS cloud ecosystem or via direct communication.